kristina-salnyk/filmoteka/README.md

 ## Deployment

-The Filmoteka web application has already been successfully deployed and is accessible at [Filmoteka](https://kristina-salnyk.github.io/filmoteka/).
+This web application has already been successfully deployed and is accessible at [Filmoteka](https://kristina-salnyk.github.io/filmoteka/).

 Sign up and explore the world of movies, where innovative technology meets your passion for film.
 Whether managing your library, discovering new releases, or enjoying the details of your favorite films, MovieHub promises an unparalleled and cutting-edge movie-watching experience.